SeanMcTex/iOSBluetoothLighting/README.md

 ## Step 3: The iOS Software

-Since we're a mobile shop, it would seem silly not to write our own custom software to control the project.
+Since we're a mobile shop, it would be silly not to write our own custom software to control the project.
 The only UI we'll need for this is a way to select a Bean, an on/off switch, and a way to specify the color:

 ![Bean Picker](DocsGraphics/picker.png)![Light Controls](DocsGraphics/light-controls.png)

 We'll also include the LightBlue Bean's [iOS/OS X SDK](https://github.com/PunchThrough/Bean-iOS-OSX-SDK), which makes working with the Bean a little easier.
 Since we are using Bluetooth characteristics to send our data, we could also simply use CoreBluetooth, though including the SDK gives us the flexibility to also take advantage of the Bean's serial connection in the future if we want to.

+### The Browser Screen

 When the browser for available Beans appears, we use the Bean library to scan for available devices: